Jikoji Retreat Center, 12100 Skyline Blvd, Los Gatos, CA 95033, phone: (408) 741-9562

 Schedule to be determined, generally zazen and nature walks alternate

-Saturday concludes with an evening moonlight walk to ridge
+Saturday concludes with an evening starlight walk to ridge where we will sit zazen

 Walking with nature awareness with Ingrid and Charles